Bits, Bytes, & Radio Waves

 Upload the Manifest File

-From the /opt/vmware/vcf/lcm/lcm-tools/bin directory, upload the manifest file.
+From the /opt/vmware/vcf/lcm/lcm-tools/bin directory, run the following command to upload the manifest file from the directory that was just prepared.

 ./lcm-bundle-transfer-util --update --sourceManifestDirectory Manifest-Directory --sddcMgrFqdn FQDN --sddcMgrUser Username